Update for 2019: How to Stain a Wood Fence

 We at Deckstainhelp.com offer tips for more than deck stains.
-In this article, we offer our insight on how to tackle a fence staining project.
+In this article, we offer our insight on how to tackle a fence staining project when it comes to prep and stain application.
 We always appreciate your input, so feel free to leave a comment below with pictures of your fence stain projects.

 Wood fences are an excellent way to increase curb appeal and add privacy to any yard.
 They come in many sizes and designs but one thing remains constant, wood fences need to be protected from the elements if you expect it to last.
 Staining a wood fence will help enhance its natural beauty along with providing adequate protection from water and sun damage.